20 Best Personal Websites (Examples) 2026

 What’s also unique is the client profile grid, which changes the layout’s color and highlights the grid item when hovered.

-Note: A dark and simple design creates a more premium feel.
+What stands out: A dark and simple design creates a more premium feel.

 5. Sean Halpin